TOPIC : Twinning

 The specific challenge is to enhance networking activities between the research institutions of the Widening countries and internationally-leading counterparts at EU level.
 Driven by the quest for excellence, research intensive institutions tend to collaborate increasingly in closed groups, producing a crowding-out effect for a large number of promising institutions.
 This is the challenge that a specific Twinning action will try to address.Scope:

-Twinning aims at significantly strengthening a defined field of research in a university or research organisation from a Widening country by linking it with at least two internationally-leading research institutions in other Member States or Associated Countries.
+Twinning aims at significantly strengthening a defined field of research in a university or research organisation from a Widening country by linking it with at least two internationally-leading research institutions from two different Member States or Associated Countries.
 Twinning will:

 - Enhance the scientific and technological capacity of the linked institutions with a principal focus on the university or research organisation from the Widening Country;